jonnor/finito/README.md

 Milestones
 -----------
-* 0.0.1: Simple statemachines can be defined, execute as C/C++ on microcontroller and as JavaScript in browser
 * 0.1.0: One can create components for MicroFlo using Finito
+* x.0.0: One can visually create, introspect and debug state machines, using standalone tool or in combination with Flowhub.io

 License
 --------